The best chicken thigh marinade uses ingredients that really bring out the rich meatiness of chicken thighs.

 Your chicken marinade, therefore, needs to have some good flavorful ingredients.
 The marinade recipe below uses sesame oil, balsamic vinegar, honey, and soy sauce as the main flavor ingredients.

 Need to marinate something other than chicken thighs?
 Try my Chicken Breast Marinade with Greek flavors, my delicious Chicken Wing Marinade recipe, and my best Steak Marinade.
+I’ve also got a new Tri-Tip marinade recipe.
 You’ll be an expert in no time!

 What Ingredients To Use in a Marinade